leolouden79/Leo_Louden/Leo_Louden/RestaurantApp/README.md

-This is the Restruant App that allows 2 types of accounts to be created: Restaurant Owners and Health Inspectors.
+This is a Restruant App.

+It allows 2 types of accounts to be created: Restaurant Owners and Health Inspectors.

 Users interact with the app through the console using the scanner class.